Banana Pi resources

 - Check dmesg for I/O errors or under-voltage warnings.

-- Try a different microSD card (performance varies widely between brands and models).
+- Try a different microSD card.
+Performance varies a lot between brands and models.

-- Monitor CPU temperature with cat /sys/class/thermal/thermal_zone0/temp (value is in millidegrees Celsius).
-If it exceeds 75–80°C, add a heatsink or fan.
+- Monitor CPU temperature with cat /sys/class/thermal/thermal_zone0/temp.
+The value is in millidegrees Celsius.
+If it exceeds 75-80'C, add a heatsink or fan.

 Advanced: SATA boot and other options

-The Banana Pi has an on-board SATA interface, which offers better sustained I/O performance than microSD.
-The typical workflow:
+The Banana Pi has an on-board SATA interface, which gives better sustained I/O performance than microSD.
+The usual route looks like this:

 - Boot from microSD with a standard image.